 Competition needs to be reignited

 The £100m of RBS Alternative Remedy funds returned by Nationwide and Metro provides an immediate opportunity.
 Submissions are in, and the decision on who gets the grants is expected in September 2020.

 To restart competition, SMEs need challengers to offer innovative services that can attract them to switch.
 These services must focus on the areas that will be vital for SMEs in the post-coronavirus environment.

 For example, the ClearBank submission – in partnership with Tide – plans to provide an alternative to on-balance-sheet funding by creating an unparalleled funding network open to third party lenders and investors.
 To help post-Brexit, we’ll be offering support to SMEs who import and export.
 We’ll also help with services to drive digitisation and carbon reduction.

 History has shown that even with powerful attractors, SMEs won’t switch if there’s significant friction.

 With new barriers, we need to radically re-imagine competition.
 We’ll use Open Banking to give small business owners the option to switch their business to Tide but not their bank account.
 Users will be able embed their existing business account with another provider into our platform, and do their business banking through us.
-Make payments, create and send invoices, managed their expenses, access our funding network and more.
-All without the complexity of having to move their current account.
+Make payments, create and send invoices, manage their expenses, access our funding network and more.
+All without the complexity of having to move their business bank account.